 Furthermore, it should be noted that not every actor on the market has to apply for authorisation of his use(s).
 This is because he can benefit from the authorisation granted to an actor up its supply chain13.
 It is further possible to submit joint applications by a group of actors.

-8. Uncertainty as ECHA has made considerable effort to run the authorisation process in a transparent manner.
+8. Uncertainty as to whether authorisation will be granted ECHA has made considerable effort to run the authorisation process in a transparent manner.